 Brightlife is a partnership led by Age UK Cheshire (Registered Charity Number 1091608).
-It has been awarded £5m as part of the Big Lottery’s Ageing Better Programme.
+It is a five year project running from April 2015, ending in March 2020.

 The Brightlife partnership includes: Age UK Cheshire, Older People’s Network, Cheshire West and Chester Council, West Cheshire CCG, Vale Royal CCG, Cheshire and Warrington Social Enterprise Partnership, Chester Voluntary Action, Deafness Support Network, Rural Community Services, Sanctuary Housing and West Cheshire Inter Faith Forum.